 It's impossible not to have heard at least a little buzz about the emerging cannabis industry as more and more states pass legislation for the medical use of cannabis, and increasingly, recreational use.
-At press time, 33 states and the District of Columbia have passed regulations permitting the use of cannabis or cannabis derivatives for various medical conditions.
-Although there has been a surge of commercial activity in this area, the use of cannabis as medicine has not really caught the attention of traditional physicians, alternative medicine practitioners or the public at large.
-Many think this is all part of a clever campaign to help people get high.
+At press time, 36 states and the District of Columbia have passed regulations permitting the use of cannabis or cannabis derivatives for various medical conditions.
+In addition, 13 states have some type of state law that acknowledges the medical value of cannabis, but falls short of legalization.
+Although there has been a surge of commercial activity in this area, the use of cannabis as medicine has not really caught the attention of traditional physicians, although some doctors do support its use.